elshafei91/SenseCAP-Watcher-Faces/examples/factory_firmware/README.md

 ## Call for Contribution

 We warmly welcome contributions from community.
 Come and checkout the code to have your first build.
-Please find the build guide from the upper README file of this repository.
 You can get involved by submittign an issue, pulling a request or participating the discussions for new features.

-You can also participate with your demo shows at SNS, at Seeed staff there.
+You can also participate with your demo shows at SNS, at Seeed Studio hashtag there.

 - X: @seeedstudio
 - Instagram: @seeedstudio